adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 .. note::

     This guide shows how to reuse pre-``1.13`` Flower code with minimum code changes.
-In another guide, we will show how to run Flower 1.13 end-to-end with pure Flower 1.13 APIs.

 Let's dive in!